huggingface/pytorch-image-models/docs/models/tf-efficientnet-lite.md

 The base EfficientNet-B0 network is based on the inverted bottleneck residual blocks of [MobileNetV2](https://paperswithcode.com/method/mobilenetv2).

 EfficientNet-Lite makes EfficientNet more suitable for mobile devices by introducing [ReLU6](https://paperswithcode.com/method/relu6) activation functions and removing [squeeze-and-excitation blocks](https://paperswithcode.com/method/squeeze-and-excitation).

+The weights from this model were ported from [Tensorflow/TPU](https://github.com/tensorflow/tpu).

 ## How do I use this model on an image?
 To load a pretrained model: